 Thomas Doty – Storyteller

-Thomas Doty's Library is the online centerpiece of his writing.
-There are over 200 works, including traditional and original native stories, poems and prose poems, essays, a native play....
-Many of them include Doty's drawings.
+Thomas Doty's Library contains his Collected Works.
+This includes traditional and original native stories, poems and essays, with Doty's drawings.
 Library visitors can also listen to stories or read native stories in Spanish.
 In addition, there is a Native Archives page with links to the complete texts of accurate sources on native cultures, including the works of Edwards Sapir, John Peabody Harrington, and many others.
 Looking for info about a specific person, story character, or place?
 The Library has its own search engine that allows you to search all of Doty's writing.
 Enjoy the journey!

 Want to learn about the Sacred Salmon Ceremony at Ti'lomikh?
 Take digital tours of Old Time native villages?
 Explore the seasons through moon names and the mythology of Great Bear in the Sky?
 This is the place!
-Here you can also find info on Eme'tek!iyikíkh (We Are Here), a native sculpture in Ashland, Oregon, experience the Ti'lomikh Names Project, or scratch your head with Coyote's Riddling Talk.
+Here you can also find info on Eme'tek!iyikíkh (We Are Here), a native sculpture in Ashland, Oregon, or scratch your head with Coyote's Riddling Talk.

 In 1986, Thomas Doty co-founded Reading the Rocks, which he still co-directs.
 These pages describe his work to protect and interpret ancient rock paintings and carvings (pictographs and petroglyphs).
 Here are descriptions of sites with photos and drawings, essays on rock writings, and a print-friendly index of symbols.
 There is also a description with photos of the Medicine Rock Project, the stories behind Doty's logo and the Native Peace Tile, rock writing maps, and news articles.